xzhou110/lending_club_loans_default_prediction/README.md

 ### Project design

-Iterate through multiple models in
+Started with data transformation so data are in appropriate type and can be used for prediction.
+Model with multiple algorithms to identify best baseline models.
+Optimize selected baseline models for best performance.
+Multiple iterations are required with different feature combinations.

 ### Tools
 - Programming: Python and common data science libraries, including pandas, numpy, etc.
-- Data Prepration: Scikit-learn
+- Data Preparation: Scikit-learn
 - Modeling: Scikit-learn Algorithms
-- Visualisation: Matplotlib, Scikit-learn ROC Curve and Confusion Matrix
+- Visualization: Matplotlib, Scikit-learn ROC Curve and Confusion Matrix

 ### Data

-The data used for analysis is from Kaggle, covering all loans in Lending Club from year 2007 to 2015.
+The data used for analysis is from Kaggle, covering Lending Club loans from year 2007 to 2015.
 The data contains 890K records.

 ### Algorithm(s)